EXPLAINER: How South Carolina execution firing squad works - NewsBreak

 EXPLAINER: How South Carolina execution firing squad works

-COLUMBIA, S.C. — (AP) — It's unknown how long a stay will hold off the execution of Richard Bernard Moore — South Carolina's first-ever inmate to be put to death by a firing squad — as his attorneys pursue legal challenges.
+It’s unknown how long a stay will hold off the execution of Richard Bernard Moore — South Carolina 's first-ever inmate to be put to death by a firing squad — as his attorneys pursue legal challenges.

 But the issuance of Moore's death warrant, initially planned to be carried out April 29, has renewed interest in how a state puts in motion its plans to shoot an inmate to death.
 The method is employed in only a handful of states and has not been used in the U.S. in more than a decade.